U.S. building coalition after Saudi oil attack, Iran warns against war

 He was speaking after talks with Saudi and Emirati leaders over the strike that Washington and Riyadh have blamed on Tehran.

 Iran denies involvement in the Sept.
-14 attack that initially halved Saudi oil output and which Pompeo earlier called an act of war against the world's largest oil exporter.
+14 attack that initially halved Saudi oil output and which Pompeo earlier called an "act of war" against the world's largest oil exporter.

 Pompeo appeared to soften his tone on Thursday after talks with Abu Dhabi's crown prince, the de facto ruler of the United Arab Emirates, which is Riyadh's main Arab ally.